gayvoice/gayvoice.github.io/quizB.md

 permalink: /quiz-b/
 ---

 Thank you so much for helping us collect data for our research project!
-You can find the response form <b><a href="placeholder" target="_blank" rel="noopener noreferrer">here</a></b>.
+You can find the response form <b><a href="https://docs.google.com/forms/d/e/1FAIpQLSeQG3Rf1YX1LHII5tTKpqKpw2F5kweqel5RwZtOOHLb90WrAg/viewform?usp=header" target="_blank" rel="noopener noreferrer">here</a></b>.
 The audio files are below.
 Answer quickly and off what your gut tells you!
 Tip: sometimes there's some silence at the beginning of the file.
 Click into the middle to quickly get to audio.

 ## Audio Files (Quiz B)